mazharaliabro/Sindhi-NLP/README.md

  I am working on Sindhi NLP.
-In this concern, I have developed Sindhi online Parser adn Sindhi WordNet.
-Both tools are available on www.sindhinlp.com please visit these tools and help and guide me in upgrading this site.
+In this concern, I have developed computational linguistics tools like Sindhi online Parser (using UPOS and SPOS), Sindhi Stemmer, Sindhi lemmatizer, Sindhi corpus builder, Sindhi sentiment analysis and Sindhi WordNet.
+These tools are available on www.sindhinlp.com
 These tools are only for purpose of research on right hand written languages especially Sindhi language.